aaroncav2/CSAHP/README.md

 Density - a customizable baseline measurement to make account of outliers
 Focus charts - deep dive reference when debating one individual implementation over another
 Skip level comparisons (Alternatives "Level 4" to Perspectives "Level 2")
+A standard deviation matrix based inconsistency score.
+I suggest that you accept either CSAHP consistency score calculated in the spreadsheet.
+If either one falls below .10 then you should accept the users ranking as valid.
 Step 2:
 Desirability Global Weights based on Perspectives weighting (rather than local weight mulitplication) from step 1
 New Sensitivity calculation